LizethLino/lwl-IT265-002/docs/game-treatment.md

 Identify the target age group, interests, and gamer profile.
 Mention if your game appeals to casual or hardcore players.
 -->
 Targetted towards people 12 and up who are interested in roleplay elements, strategy, and story.
-It would likely not be appealing to casual gamers since it requires keeping track of your own hp
+It would likely not be appealing to casual gamers since it requires keeping track of your own hp.
+In a digital concept however this would be done for you so it may be more accessible to casual players.
 ---

 ### Accessibility